fmiras/terminal-twitter/README.md

 - `now logs {deployment-id} -f` at your terminal and you should start receiveng tweets!

 ### Try it on your computer!
-Clone it and run this commands:
+Clone the repo and this commands on the root project directory:

     npm install
     npm start